What Is Dualism Psychology?

 Unless they are doing a thought experiment, scientists typically study observable behavior.
 Monism assumes that all mental processes are a part of the physical realm.
 If so, they should all be observable on some level.
 The concept that thoughts could be observed was an outlandish idea years ago, but it’s gaining credibility.

 What Is The Difference Between A Zombie And A Conscious Being?

 One common argument for dualism in psychology is the zombie argument.
 Here’s how it goes.
 You imagine being a zombie.
 You have no conscious thought or experiences at all.
 Yet, your body still exists and can perform basic functions.
 The argument states that if you can imagine a state in which there is no consciousness at all while the body continues to function, consciousness (or mind) must be separate from the purely physical.

 Can Thoughts Be Reduced To Physics?

-Although it's becoming clearer that at least many if not all of the mental activity can be observed, there's still the question of whether the thought might be more than the observable physical phenomenon.
+Although it is becoming clearer that at least many if not all the mental activity can be observed, there is still the question of whether the thought might be more than the observable physical phenomenon.
 Physics can describe any physical object or event.
 What has yet to be determined is whether physics can explain the way thoughts come up and what people do about them.

 Is A Physically Identical Twin Also Psychologically Identical?

-In reality, even identical twins aren't identical.
-Their environment changes them from the time they're in the womb.
+Even identical twins are not identical.
+Their environment changes them from the time they are in the womb.
 What if identical twins were psychologically identical, though?
-Would they share all the same mental activities?
+Would they have all the same mental activities?
 If this question could be tested, it could potentially help scientists understand the relationship between mind and body.